What is cardiac anxiety?

 The AED’s voice guides the rescuer through the steps involved in saving someone; for example, “apply pads to patient’s bare chest” (the pads themselves have pictures of where they should be placed) and “press red shock button.”
 Furthermore, safeguards have been designed into the unit precisely so that non-medical responders can’t use the AED to shock someone who doesn’t need a shock.

-Treating SCA is a high-stress situation.
-Even experienced health care providers do not do everything perfectly.
-During SCA, performing CPR and using an AED can only help the victim.
+It doesn’t matter.
+Treating cardiac arrest is a high-stress situation, and even experienced healthcare providers do not do everything perfectly.
+Performing CPR and using an AED — however imperfectly — can only help.
+Imperfect action is always better than inaction.

 The chest should be exposed to allow the placement of the disposable electrode pads.
 A woman’s bra should be removed.
 Clothes may need to be cut off.